copiousfreetime/libsql-ruby/README.md

 * requiring ruby code from a database
 * full text search

-Also Scroll through Amalgalite::Database for a quick example, and a general overview of the API.
+Also scroll through Libsql::Database for a quick example, and a general overview of the API.

-Amalgalite adds in the following additional non-default SQLite extensions:
+libsql adds in the following additional non-default SQLite extensions:

 * [R*Tree index extension](http://sqlite.org/rtree.html)
 * [Full Text Search](http://sqlite.org/fts5.html) - both fts3 and fts5